nadirbasalamah/mini-cms-api/README.md

 ## Notes

-There are two branches in this repository:
+There are three branches in this repository:

 - `main`: REST API application with clean architecture.
 - `mvc`: REST API application with MVC architecture.
+- `prod`: Deployed REST API application.

 > If `mvc` is chosen, make sure to checkout to the `mvc` branch with `git checkout mvc`